Ayr, Queensland: Sugarcane plantations and mills

-Schools and such
+Schools

 Ayr State School opened on 15 November 1886.
 In 1928 it was expanded to include a secondary school.
 In 1937, the secondary school became a separate entity, Ayr State High School.

 St Francis Primary School opened in 1912 operated by three Sisters of the Good Samaritan.

 The Ayr War Memorial Arch is the entrance to the Memorial Park and commemorates those who served in World War I. It was dedicated in November 1925 by the shire chairman, Councillor Barsby.

 In 1926 Annie Dennis founded the Burdekin Community Church as a Pentecostal mission for South Sea Islanders.

 East Ayr State School opened on 8 August 1952.

 Ayr Opportunity School opened for children with disabilities in 1972.
 It was renamed Burdekin Special School in about 1985.
 In 2001 the name was changed to Burdekin School.

 Burdekin Catholic High School opened on 1 April 1974 in the Marist tradition.

 Burdekin Christian College was opened on 5 February 1982 by the Burdekin Community Church.